cheatas/DMARCate/README.md

 `domain-status.py` checks the presence of several important DMARC parameters and warns the user if any of these are not configured.
 Additionally the current DMARC record is displayed.

-`email-test.py` is a script script automatically reads the contents of a reserved mailbox after which it checks if the email is SPF and DKIM aligned.
+`dmarc-EmailTest-client.py` is the client application that should have access to a remote mailbox.
+It polls the mailbox for any new message.
+If a message is found, it sends the message including the headers to the server over a secure channel. `dmarc-EmailTest-server.py` implements the server.
+The server listens for a client connection.
+If the client sends a message, its evaluated on SPF and DKIM allignment.
+The results are written to `dmarcCheck.html`.
+For the secure connection, the user needs to create a certificate and a key.
+OpenSSL can do this:

+    openssl genrsa 2048 > key
+    openssl req -new -x509 -nodes -sha1 -days 365 -key key > cert

-`sendTestMail.py` can automatically send an test mail to the reserved mailbox that is used by `email-test.py`
+`sendTestMail.py` can automatically send an test mail to the reserved mailbox that is used by `dmarc-EmailTest-client.py`

 `counters.py` generates statistics about authentication results.
 The results are dived into two sections: Trusted and Unknown sources.
 Each section contains an IP list that displays